Baking a frozen pizza is now idiot-proof with Whirlpool's Scan-to-Cook feature

 According to Whirlpool, it's a challenge.
 That's why the appliance manufacturer created Scan-to-Cook, a new feature in Whirlpool's app that will send instructions to your oven or microwave so it can cook your frozen dish correctly and automatically.
 Whirlpool had plenty of empty boxes of DiGiorno Pizza, Marie Callender's pot pies and Alexia frozen fries on display this week at CES in Las Vegas, where company reps used an iPad to demonstrate how Scan-to-Cook works.

+Jeff Stoller, who works in Internet of Things strategy at Whirlpool, said the automation is especially helpful if you have a dish that has multiple steps, such as a dish you have to stir after 3 minutes and then return to the microwave for another minute.

 We've seen more products and programs like Scan-to-Cook popping up around the CES floor.
-These scanners are using an existing piece of information (your barcode) to add more convenience to your life, such as the GeniCan that scans your empty food boxes to automatically build shopping lists and order ore groceries.
-But Scan-to-Cook begs the question: Is heating frozen food a big enough challenge that you'd throw down $1,000 or more?
+These scanners are using an existing piece of information (the bar code) to add more convenience to your life, such as the GeniCan that scans your empty food boxes to automatically build shopping lists and order more groceries.
+But Scan-to-Cook forces us to ask: Is heating frozen food a big enough challenge that you'd throw down $1,000 or more?
 I don't know if the pizza rolls crowd will be on board.